suptan/tweet-feed/readme.md

 - 💄 Write SCSS & future CSS with PostCSS + preset-env
 - 👀 Lint your code with TSLint & Stylelint
 - 🌈 Prettier for consistent code style
-- 🔨 Jest + Enzyme for tests
+- 🔨 Jest + Testing Library for tests
 - ⚙️ Editorconfig file for consistent indents

 ## Getting started